ClausAlaerth/treasure-hunt-numpy/README.md

 Following my journey, relearning some things and shaking the rust off my roots, I've decided to make a simple project depicting a treasure hunt using only Numpy.

+Using the directionals (w/a/s/d), the player can navigate through the array to find the treasure.
+The game wil end when it is found or if the player presses "q" to quit the game.

+The player's score with increment with every step taken.
+As counter-intuitive as it seems, the lower the score, the better, as it means you found the treasure with fewer steps.

 ## Requirements

 This script was concieved with Python ver.
 3.12 in mind.
-Make sure to install **Numpy**, as it was the only module used in this project.
+Make sure to install **numpy**, as it was the only module used in this project.

 ## Endnote